 The mission of Safe Zone at MSU is to promote an inviting and inclusive environment that is emotionally and physically safe for LGBTQIQ (lesbian, gay, bisexual, transgender, queer, intersex, questioning) students, faculty, and staff.
 This is achieved through (1) increasing awareness and education about LGBTQIQ identity, (2) developing and expanding MSU’s network of LGBTQIQ allies as well as increasing visibility of designated ally Safe Zones on campus, and (3) decreasing individual and institutional heterosexism.

-The Safe Zone program, a joint effort between the Diversity Awareness Office and Counseling and Psychological Services, works to deliver educational trainings and increase awareness and acceptance of LGBTQIQ(lesbian, gay, bisexual, transgender, queer, intersex, questioning) individuals.
+The Safe Zone program, a joint effort between the Diversity Awareness Office and Counseling and Psychological Services, works to deliver educational trainings and increase awareness of LGBTQIQ (lesbian, gay, bisexual, transgender, queer, intersex, questioning) individuals.
 The program exists to acknowledge and support members of our community who identify within the LGBTQIQ spectrum.

 Our volunteer Safe Zone trainers are committed to contributing to a campus climate where all students, faculty and staff are able to thrive academically, professionally and personally within a community that is based on shared respect and valued diversity.
 The volunteers have undergone training and work to educate other members of the MSU community to be both understanding and supportive of LGBTQ individuals.